-It is not easy to maintain an overall balance, especially when dealing with the emotional issues affecting our mental health.
-Depression, though we know how it functions and affects our lives, most of us still ignore it.
+It is not easy to maintain an overall balance, especially when dealing with the depressive issues affecting our mental health.
+Depression, though we know how depression functions and affects our lives, most of us still ignore it.
 Perhaps that is because we are used to hiding sorrow and pain.
 After all, we believe that what we are going through is not somebody else’s problem.
 That mentality often leads to a complicated situation leaving us in a devastating silent mental health battle.

-With all the complications that depression can bring into our lives, one thing is certain.
+With all the depressive complications that depression can bring into our lives, one thing is certain.
 That is never to give up trying to get better.
 Many things can help us get rid of mental illness.
 It is only a matter of self-awareness and proper understanding.
-To begin with that, we should exert efforts in acknowledging the damaging symptoms, working our best to focus on coping strategies, and seeking professional help if needed.
+To begin with that, we should exert efforts in acknowledging its damaging symptoms, working our best to focus on coping strategies, and seeking professional help if needed.

 Why Is There A Need To Address Depression?